-Fortunately for the president and the police, Bulgaria has long experience with street protests, caretaker governments and new political movements.'No change'
+Fortunately for the president and the police, Bulgaria has long experience with street protests, caretaker governments and new political movements.

 In 1997 the Socialist government fell after weeks of street barricades and hyper-inflation.
 The former King, Simeon of Saxe-Coburg-Gotha, swept to parliamentary victory in the 2001 election, but never quite settled into the prime minister's chair.

 Boiko Borisov's GERB - Citizens for the European Development of Bulgaria - won a handsome victory in 2009 with promises to root out corruption and end poverty - neither have succeeded.

 "You could say that the fall of the government shows how responsive to the will of the people Bulgarian democracy is," said Daniel Smilov of the Centre for Liberal Strategies in Sofia.

 "But from the point of view of those who want lower bills and higher incomes, nothing has changed.
 If anything, the situation has deteriorated.
 There is no address to whom to deliver the message."

 While some commentators suggest that the prime minister's resignation was cowardly, others say he had no choice, and that Bulgaria would have faced a real revolution this week if he had clung on any longer.

 As the prime minister, a former bodyguard, came down the steps of parliament after the National Assembly approved the fall of his government, he looked apprehensive, even frightened.